Summary

 3.3 Wildfire Safety & Resiliency Eligibility (SB 645 and Related Policy)

 California extended PACE eligibility to wildfire safety improvements in high fire hazard zones, applying the same procedures used for seismic retrofits and EV charging infrastructure (via SB 645 (2018)).
-Legislative activity has also sought to refine definitions and expand eligible work (e.g., AB 2258 (2022), addressing defensible‑space measures), reflecting a policy trend toward climate and resilience upgrades within PACE.
+Legislative activity has also sought to refine definitions and expand eligible work (e.g., AB 2258 (2022), which addresses defensible-space measures), reflecting a policy trend toward climate and resilience upgrades within PACE.

 4) Underwriting Standards in 2025 — Signals from the Market